porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0015.png
    :align: center
+   :alt: Now we can see the volume group and the logical volumes from the encrypted partition

 Click on `Fedora Linux 23 for x86_64`, and you'll be able to view the logical volumes slated for reuse.